Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/bamboohr.md

   ii.
 Provide a name for the authorization profile

- iii.
-Click on API Key edit icon

-  iv.
-Navigate to https://[company].bamboohr.com/.
-Replace the company in the above URL with your company domain.
-You will find your domain in your browser's address bar.
-The text just before  bamboohr.com is your domain.

-   v.
-If the domain you have entered is correct, you will be navigated to a page to provide your email and password to log in to the developer account.

-  vi.
-After you have logged in successfully, navigate to the profile section and click on API Keys.

- vii.
-Click Add New Key

-viii.
-Provide a name and click on Generate Key

-  ix.
-Copy generated key and paste it into Kore.ai XO Platform API key field.

-   x.
-Click Done.

-5. Fetch the authorization URL from your Bamboo HR's instance browser's address bar and copy into Kore.ai XO platform Authorization Profile.
+5. Fetch the authorization URL from your Bamboo HR's instance browser's address bar and copy into Kore.ai XO platform Authorization URL field.

 6. Save Authorization Profile.